wandb/docs/docs/guides/artifacts/quickstart.md

 </head>

-The proceeding quick start demonstrates how to create, track, and use a dataset artifact.
+The proceeding quick start demonstrates how to create, track, and use a dataset artifact from [W&B Runs](../runs/intro.md).
 Ensure you have a W&B account before you begin.

 The following procedure lists how to construct and use an artifact.
 Steps 1 and 2 are not unique to W&B Artifacts.